HeoJeongyoon/HeoJeongyoon/README.md

-## Hi there 👋
+# Jeongyoon Heo
 I build practical AI and data systems with a focus on what their outputs actually justify.
-# Jeongyoon Heo

 Information Systems student building AI and data products that turn ambiguous problems into testable, decision-support workflows.